-The period for which the personal data will be retained, or, if that is not possible, the criteria used to determine that period: the earlier of: (i) expiration of thirty (30) days from receipt; (ii) the termination of the Service Agreement, or (iii) Data Controller's election to delete the personal data submitted to Processor.
+The period for which the personal data will be retained, or, if that is not possible, the criteria used to determine that period: the earlier of: (i) expiration of thirty (30) days from processing in connection with the Service Agreement; (ii) the termination of the Service Agreement, or (iii) Data Controller's election to delete the personal data submitted to Processor.

-For transfers to (sub-) processors, also specify subject matter, nature and duration of the processing: used in limited instances for duration of the Service Agreement, where Controller submits a request for support using our chat function/form, attaches an email list in conjunction with a request for support, or where improper use of our API occurs, resulting in the generation of an error log.
+For transfers to (sub-) processors, also specify subject matter, nature and duration of the processing: used in limited instances for duration of the Service Agreement, where Controller submits a request for support using our chat function/ form, attaches an email list in conjunction with a request for support, or where improper use of our API occurs, resulting in the generation of an error log.
 Processing may include collection, storage, and retrieval.